 Management prepared these financial statements on a going concern basis.
 Management decision is based on the financial position of the Company, its current intentions, profitability of operations and access to financial resources and Government support, as well as on the analysis of the impact of recent changes in macroeconomic conditions on future operations of the Company.
-As at 31 December 2021, the Company's current liabilities exceed its current assets by Tenge 7,238,205 thousand.
-The main portin of current liabilities comprises borrowings received from subsidiaries under the cash pooling system on liquidity allocation within the Group.
-The short-term portion of borrowings received from subsidiaries at 31 December 2021 was Tenge 23,504,716 thousand (31 December 2020: Tenge 38,411,690 thousand).
+As at 31 December 2022, the Company's total current liabilities exceed its total current assets by Tenge 4,347,665 thousand (2021 : Tenge 7,238,205 thousand).
+The main factor behind the increase in short-term liabilities was the attraction of short-term loans from banks and subsidiaries, associated with the Company's policy of reducing the level of long-term borrowings with a higher interest rate.
+In addition, during the reporting period the Company made early payments on long-term loans.